cityofaustin/Residential-Permitting/_project_steps/interior-remodel/define.md

 ### Express permits

 Small changes, like converting a bathtub to shower or vice-versa, that don't require moving plumbing fixtures in your home are eligible for express permits.
-Applying for an express permit will help make sure it’s done safely.&nbsp;[Figure out if your project qualifies for an express permit](/residential/residential-toolkit/express-permits/).
+Applying for an express permit will help make sure it’s done safely.
+[Figure out if your project qualifies for an express permit](/residential/residential-toolkit/express-permits/).

 ### Interior remodel permits